 The Questar III BOCES CTE programs provide students in 11th and 12th grades with the academic and technical skills necessary to succeed in future careers and to become lifelong learners.
-Our CTE programs are primarily located at two schools, the Robert H. Gibson Technical School in Troy, generally serving students in Rensselaer County, and the Donald R. Kline Technical School in Hudson, generally serving students in Columbia and Greene Counties.
+Our CTE programs are primarily located at three schools, the Robert H. Gibson Technical School in Troy, generally serving students in Rensselaer County, the Donald R. Kline Technical School in Hudson, generally serving students in Columbia and Greene Counties and the Marilyn A. Noonan School at Durham serving students in our Agriculture Science and Heavy Equipment programs.